You can get help paying for childcare if it’s provided by a:

 If you live in England or Scotland

-You can only get Tax-Free Childcare to help pay for childcare provided by a relative (for example a grandparent) if they’re a registered childminder and care for your child outside your home.
+You can only get Tax-Free Childcare to help pay for childcare provided by a relative (for example, a grandparent) if they’re a registered childminder and care for your child outside your home.

 If you live in Northern Ireland

 You can only get help paying for childcare provided by a relative if all of the following apply:

-- they’re in a childcare approval scheme in Wales or Northern Ireland
+- they’re in a childcare approval scheme in Northern Ireland

 - they care for your child outside your home

-- they care for at least one other child that isn’t related to you
+- they care for at least one other child that is not related to you

 Childcare provided by a foster carer in England only counts if they’re registered as a childcare provider.
 You can search for a registered childcare provider through Ofsted.